Operational update Q4 2021

-Safe Bristolia was idle in the quarter and is currently laid-up in Norway.
-Safe Astoria was sold for scrap on 9 November 2018.
+Safe Scandinavia was idle in the quarter and is laid up in Norway.

 For further information, please contact:

 Jesper K. Andresen, CEO

 Phone: +47 51 65 24 30 / +47 907 65 155

 Phone: +47 51 64 25 17 / +47 478 07 813